Richardinho/react-hero-app-with-routing/intro.md

 Of course this is partly down to my own shortcomings, but, nonetheless, it does point to the issues that can be thrown up by not having, as Angular does, these things done for you.

 #### Lazy Loading
 Angular allows modules to be lazily loaded when the route that they are associated with are activated.
-Once again, this is functionality that does not come out of the box with React Router and so requires third party libraries.
+React does not.

 Angular's lazy loading requires the configuration property `loadChildren` to be added to the route's configuration.